Robert H. Milroy: Civil War

-At Second Bull Run, Milroy faced Jackson once again; leading his brigade into a gap in the Confederate line, he managed to surprise the brigade of Brig.
-Gen Isaac Trimble, but was driven back by reinforcements and lost 300 men in the process.
+He commanded another brigade in Maj.
+Gen. John Pope's Army of Virginia for the Second Battle of Bull Run.
+Facing Jackson once again; Milroy leading his brigade into a gap in the Confederate line, and managed to surprise the brigade of Brig.
+Gen Isaac Trimble.
+However, when Confederate reinforcements arrived, Milroy's brigade was driven back, having lost 300 men in the process.

+Milroy commanded the 2nd Division of the VIII Corps, Middle Department, from February 1863 until June.
+His promotion to major general occurred on March 10, 1863, but the rank related back to November 29, 1862.

-The low point of Milroy's military career was during the early days of the Gettysburg campaign.
-He commanded the 2nd Division of the VIII Corps, Middle Department, from February 1863 until June.
+The low point of Milroy's military career came during the early days of the Gettysburg campaign.
 During the Second Battle of Winchester, he was outmaneuvered and "gobbled up" by the Confederate corps of Lt.
 Gen. Richard S. Ewell, the vanguard of Gen. Robert E. Lee's Army of Northern Virginia on its way north to invade Pennsylvania.
-Although ordered to withdraw his 6,900-man garrison from Winchester, he chose to remain in the face of the Confederate invasion, assuming that the fortifications of Winchester would withstand any assault or siege.
+Although ordered to withdraw his 6,900-man garrison from Winchester, Milroy chose to remain in the face of the Confederate invasion, assuming that Winchester's fortifications would withstand any assault or siege.

 General-in-chief Henry W. Halleck never favored this "forward" position, so far from the Baltimore and Ohio Railroad, and he wanted Milroy to withdraw his 6,900-man garrison from Winchester.
 The commander of VIII Corps, Major General Robert Schenck, was seemingly undecided and gave contradicting orders on the evacuation of Winchester, as Milroy convinced Schenck that he could hold Winchester and its extensive fortifications against any Confederate invasion, for months if necessary.
 Schenck capitulated and left Milroy with a final telegram to wait further orders.
 The telegraph wire into Winchester was cut by Confederate raiders.

-As Ewell's Confederate Second Corps closed in on Winchester, Milroy was further blinded by the fact that his vedettes and pickets were not extensively placed in the surrounding territory, due to heavy and repeated bushwhacking of his men, and he never realized that an entire Confederate corps was bearing down upon him.
+As Ewell's Confederate Second Corps closed in on Winchester, Milroy was further blinded because his vedettes and pickets were not extensively placed in the surrounding territory, due to heavy and repeated bushwhacking of his men.
+Thus, he never realized that an entire Confederate corps was bearing down upon him.
 A Presbyterian and abolitionist, Milroy believed that eradicating slavery was God's will and that secessionists needed to be punished in an Old Testament fashion.
-His maltreatment of Winchester citizens had been such that even many pro-Unionists had changed their sympathies, serving to further isolate Milroy's ability to gather intelligence around him.
+However, his maltreatment of Winchester citizens had been such that even many pro-Unionists had changed their sympathies, serving to further isolate Milroy's ability to gather intelligence around him.